Out-of-Pocket Health Expenses

 Socioeconomic Issue on Spotlight

-SERP-P has resources tackling smart cities and ICT.
+SERP-P has resources tackling OOPs and the healthcare system.
 Below are some of them:

-For more studies, simply type "smart cities", “ICT”, and other related keywords in the Search box of the SERP-P website.
+For more studies, simply type “healthcare”, “out-of-pocket health expenses”, “health”, and other related keywords in the search box of the SERP-P website.